 SHP Dean's Scholarship - Funding to recruit or retain outstanding students.
-Awards are based on academic achievement, and unmet financial need.
+Awards are based on academic achievement and unmet financial need.

-You may visit the UAB School of Health Professions Scholarship page to learn more https://www.uab.edu/shp/home/about-us/shp-scholarships.
+For more information: UAB School of Health Professions Student Awards and Scholarships.
 Application announcements are made by the Office of Academic and Faculty Affairs.
 Many programs in SHP also have scholarships available to currently enrolled students in those programs.
-Please see the program section of this handbook for that information.
+Please refer to the program section of this handbook for that information.